SpyroHB/Basic-python-projects/Readme.md

+***"Knowledge learning something everyday.
+Wisdom is letting go of someting everyday."
+Zen Proverb***

-Hello !
+**Hello !
 This my first project in Python,I have used this resporitory for exercising and learning new things in python Still learning everyday, So sharing this maybe help others too.
-So here it is the subject this resporitory about:
+So here it is the subject this resporitory about:**

 - Getting information "First and last name" from your User/client.
     -